CloudLabs-MOC/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

    ![](./images/data-brick-gt4-lab4-ex1-g15.png)

-1. Now the table named **products** has been created under **adventureworks** database, review the table details.
+1. The **products** table is now created in the **adventureworks** database.
+Review the table details to confirm the creation.

    ![](./images/data-brick-gt4-lab4-ex1-g16.png)

-The ability to create a table by importing data from a file makes it easy to populate a database.
-You can also use Spark SQL to create tables using code.
-The tables themselves are metadata definitions in the hive metastore, and the data they contain is stored in Delta format in Databricks File System (DBFS) storage.
+Creating a table by importing data from a file is a convenient way to populate a database.
+Alternatively, you can create tables programmatically using Spark SQL.
+In Databricks, tables are metadata objects stored in the hive metastore, while the underlying data is maintained in Delta format within Databricks File System (DBFS) storage.

 ## Task 5: Create a query